raydenchua/raydenchua.github.io/_posts/2018-02-22-anomaly-detection-of-cyber-intrusion.md

 ### Undersampling: Random Undersampling

+RandomUnderSampler under-samples the majority class(es) by randomly picking samples with or without replacement

-For RandomUnderSampler, by default the ratio to be resampled is set as
+By default the ratio to be resampled is set as
 \'auto\' where the all classes are shrunk to the count of the smallest minority class.